Taxolotl/deadfish-plusor-/README.md

 If the accumulator becomes -1 or 256, it is reset to zero.

-# Deadfish~PlusOr- Language Features
+# Deadfish-PlusOr- Language Features

-Deadfish~ is based on the Deadfish programming language, and inspired by the [BrainF**k](https://github.com/TryItOnline/brainfuck) language.
+Deadfish-PlusOr- is based on the Deadfish programming language, and inspired by the [BrainF**k](https://github.com/TryItOnline/brainfuck) language.
 Programs have the same single integer accumulator variable as for Deadfish, which is initialized to zero, and has the same behavior around values -1 and 256.
 The language is defined via MY MIND, which contains the following table of supported commands

 |cmd| description                                                                               |
 |:-:|:------------------------------------------------------------------------------------------|